Will Pre-Training Ever End? A First Step Toward Next-Generation Foundation MLLMs via Self-Improving Systematic Cognition: Methodology: The Framework

 In addition, to preserve language capabilities, we prompt the backbone LLM, \( \mathcal{M}_{LLM} \), to generate candidate responses for \textit{unlabeled} text-only instructions.
 These responses are then curated using a similar process, resulting in \( \mathcal{D}_{\text{Selected}}^{\text{Language}} \).
 Combining all three curated datasets yields the final self-generated pre-training dataset $\mathcal{D}^{\text{Pre-training}}$.

-\paragraph{Step 4: Constructing the next-generation MLLM through multimodal pre-training.}
+\paragraph{Step 4: Constructing the Next-Generation MLLM through Multimodal Pre-Training.}

 To build the next-generation foundation MLLM, we introduce an intermediate multimodal pre-training stage, Stage 1.5, within the standard two-stage training strategy, following~\cite{liu2024llavanext, li2024llavanext-ablations}.
 This stage improves the MLLM using curated self-generated pre-training data.
-The complete training strategy consists of three stages, as shown in the lower left part in Figure~\ref{fig:framework}:

-\begin{itemize}[leftmargin=18pt] \item \textbf{Stage 1: Modality alignment.} Align image features with the text embedding space.
-Following~\cite{li2024llavanext-ablations}, only the vision-language connector is trained on image-text pairs during this stage.

-\item \textbf{Stage 1.5: Self-improvement via multimodal pre-training.} Train the model on curated pre-training data $\mathcal{D}^{\text{Pre-training}}$ to acquire multimodal knowledge and integrate systematic perception and reasoning.
-During this stage, all model components are fully trainable.
+The complete training strategy consists of three stages, as shown in the lower left part in Figure~\ref{fig:framework}: $(\RN{1})$ \textbf{Stage 1: Modality alignment.} Align image features with the text embedding space.
+Following~\cite{li2024llavanext-ablations}, only the vision-language connector is trained on image-text pairs during this stage. $(\RN{2})$ \textbf{Stage 1.5: Self-learning via multimodal pre-training.} Train the model on curated pre-training data $\mathcal{D}^{\text{Pre-training}}$ to acquire multimodal knowledge and integrate systematic perception and reasoning.
+During this stage, all model components are fully trainable. $(\RN{3})$ \textbf{Stage 2: Visual instruction-tuning.} Fine-tune the model on instruction-tuning data to develop robust visual instruction-following capabilities.
+All model components remain fully trainable.